 The grey squirrel is a common mammal that in gardens can both delight by its acrobatic movements and annoy by damaging trees, feeding on flower buds, bulbs, fruits and vegetables.

-The harlequin ladybird, Harmonia axyridis is a non-native species that became established in the UK in 2004.
-It has since become very widespread and has many colour forms, some of which can appear similar to native ladybirds.
+The harlequin ladybird, Harmonia axyridis is non-native it became established in the UK in 2004.
+It has become very widespread and has many colour forms, some of which can appear similar to native ladybirds.